team-labs/megatron/docs/source/environment_setup.rst

 	``megatron-dev`` for development environments. ``megatron-production`` for production.

-TODO: I'm pretty sure there's a way to make this work through Slack alone without the need for this AWS stopover.
+We're using S3 as a stopover here but this can be done through Slack as well.
+Great spot for a PR.

 S3_AWS_ACCESS_KEY_ID
 	Access key for your AWS instance.
 Megatron uses AWS S3 to store images it